IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Methodology

-After obtaining the SFT critic, we seek to further enhance its capability via preference optimization.
+After obtaining the SFT critic, we further enhance its ability via preference optimization.
 Existing methods usually sample multiple independent responses from the policy model and utilize response-level rewards to select chosen and rejected examples \cite{yuan2024selfrewarding, ye2025learning, yu2025improve}.
-However, since the critiques in our task involve multiple segments for different constraints in the checklist, only the segments where chosen and rejected critiques differ in judgments encapsulate crucial preference information.
+However, since the critiques in our task involve multiple segments for different constraints, only the segments where chosen and rejected critiques differ in judgments encapsulate crucial preference information.
 Other segments may introduce unnecessary interference and dilute important supervision signals, leading to insufficient optimization \cite{chen-etal-2024-improving, cheng2025spar}.

 To mitigate this, we introduce fine-grained, constraint-level comparisons in preference pairs construction, thus reinforcing the perception of crucial preference information.
-Specifically, for each instruction $x$ in $D_{\text{ref}}$, we first sample $M$ critiques from the SFT critic.
+Specifically, for each evaluation input $p$ in $D_{\text{ref}}$, we first sample $M$ critiques from the SFT critic.
 Then, we identify the best self-sampled explanation $\hat{e}_k$ for each constraint $c_k$ whose judgements align with the expert final judgement $j^{*}_k$ in a manner analogous to Equation \ref{eq:hyp} and \ref{eq:mbr} (if any).
 Finally, self-sampled critiques with at least one judgment that misaligns with the expert final critique are selected as rejected critiques $C_l=\bigcup_{k=1}^{n} (e_k, j_k)$.
-Retaining the segments that align with the expert final critique while replacing other misaligned segments with the best self-sampled explanations $\hat{e}_k$ to construct chosen critique $C_w$:
+Retaining the segments that align with the expert final critique while replacing other misaligned segments with the best self-sampled explanations $\hat{e}_k$ and expert final judgement $j^{*}_k$ to construct chosen critiques $C_w$:

 Rejected critiques are discarded when some misaligned segments lack substitute best self-sampled explanations.
 Consequently, we construct a preference dataset $D_{\text{dpo}}$ where the preference pairs only differ in the segments with inconsistent judgments, thereby reinforcing crucial preference information.
 Moreover, self-sampled critiques are closer to the SFT critic decoding space than the expert critique, which is generally beneficial for optimization \cite{guo2024direct}.
 Finally, we conduct preference optimization via the following DPO loss: